scuseami[.]net redirect removal instructions

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

-There are is a great number of various potentially unwanted apps on the Internet.
-Very often their developers advertise them as legitimate, useful apps that supposed to deliver various features, improve browsing experience, etc. However, most PUAs do not deliver any value and can cause various problems.
-Therefore, in an app of this type is installed on a browser and/or operating system, then it should be uninstalled right away.
+There are are many potentially unwanted apps on the internet.
+The developers advertise them as legitimate, useful apps that supposedly deliver various features, improve the browsing experience, etc, however, most PUAs do not deliver any value and simply cause problems.
+Therefore, remove these apps from the browser and/or operating system immediately.

 How did adware install on my computer?

-Most users do not download and install PUAs on purpose.
-They cause it either by clicking deceptive particular that can execute scripts designed to download them, or when software developers distribute those apps by using a deceptive marketing method called "bundling".
-They use this method to trick people into downloading and/or installing PUAs together with regular software.
-They do that by including unwanted apps in download and/or installation setups of various software and hide information about it in their "Custom", "Advanced" and other similar settings.
-People who do not check those settings often allow for included PUAs to be downloaded and/or installed by themselves.
+Most users do not download or install PUAs intentionally.
+They cause this by clicking deceptive ads, which can execute scripts designed to download PUAs, or when software developers distribute unwanted apps using a deceptive marketing method called "bundling".
+They use this method to trick people into downloading and installing PUAs together with regular software.
+They include these unwanted apps the in download/installation set-ups of various software and hide related information in "Custom", "Advanced" and other similar settings.
+People who fail to check these settings often allow the additional PUAs to be downloaded and installed.

-We recommend not to download or install programs through third party downloaders, installers, torrent clients, eMule (and other Peer-to-Peer networks), unofficial websites and in other similar ways.
-It should be done by using only official websites and direct links.
-Also, it is important to check "Advanced", "Custom" and other similar settings/options of any download or installation setup.
-If they mention offers to download and/or install unwanted apps, then those offers should be declined before completing download and/or installation.
-Furthermore, we advise against trusting intrusive ads, especially when such ads appear on questionable websites.
-When clicked, they redirect people to various untrustworthy websites or cause download (and/or installation) of some unwanted software.
-And finally, if there are any suspicious, unwanted extensions, add-ons or plug-ins installed on a browser, then they should be removed.
-Programs of this kind that are installed on the operating system should be uninstalled too.
-If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Do not download or install programs through third party downloaders, installers, torrent clients, eMule (and other Peer-to-Peer networks), or unofficial websites.
+Use only official websites and direct links.
+Check "Advanced", "Custom" and other similar settings/options of all download/installation setups.
+Dismiss any offers to download or install unwanted apps before completing the process.
+Do not trust intrusive ads, especially when they appear on dubious websites.
+When clicked, they can redirect to untrusted websites or cause download/installation of unwanted software.
+Remove any suspicious, unwanted extensions, add-ons or plug-ins installed on the browser.
+Also apply this to programs of this kind that are installed on the operating system.
+If your computer is already infected with rogue applications, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.